Not sure what to teach in December?

 2. Design and Describe an Ugly Christmas Sweater.

 Rather than simply wearing one, why not turn it into a fun writing activity?
 Students design a sweater and then describe it.
 The challenge is — can they get another student to recreate the sweater?
-If you’d like a complete lesson and sweater pattern, you can find it in my resource library.
+If you’d like a complete lesson and sweater pattern, you can find it here.

 3. Write a persuasive letter to Santa